 Trick or Treating tends to be the main event people think of when it comes to Halloween.
 It is when children go door to door in costume around their neighborhood while collecting treats.
 But sometimes we want an alternative to trick or treating.
-And there are many other ways to celebrate this spooky holiday.
+And there are many other ways to celebrate Halloween.
 Whether your children are too young, you live in an area not conducive for Trick or Treating, or are just looking for new ideas for this Halloween, keep reading.
 Here are our 10 Alternatives to Trick or Treating that your kids will love!

 Fun alternatives to Trick Or Treating

 A Trunk or Treat event basically takes place in a parking lot where people park their vehicles close together.
 They will then open their trunks and hand out candy from them as families go from trunk to trunk collecting treats.
 These trunks are often decorated in creative ways.
 Attending a Trunk or Treat event is a great alternative to Trick or Treating as it is usually done during the day which is great for little ones.
 Plus it is at one location!
 You can even buy ready-made Trunk or Treat kits.
 We love these Trunk or Treat kits which make your setup super easy!

 Pumpkins are a staple when it comes to all things Halloween!
 A Pumpkin Party is the perfect way to celebrate Halloween and a great alternative to trick or treating.
 Send out pumpkin themed invitations, decorate with pumpkin décor, bake sweet treats with pumpkin (or in pumpkin shapes), have pumpkin crafts and finally, pumpkin carving!
 Perhaps make it into a Jack-O-Lantern contest for some friendly competition.
 This party is also a wonderful way to celebrate Fall.
 You could even host at a local farm or pumpkin patch.